 Kisspeptin is produced from the hypothalamus and causes a cascade of cell-cell communication, ultimately leading to the production of the hormones, luteinising hormone and follicle stimulating hormone from the pituitary gland, which are released into the blood.
 These hormones act on testes and ovaries to produce the sex steroids testosterone and oestradiol, which cause the physical and emotional changes that are well characterised during puberty.

 Kisspeptin has a non-hormonal role too and was originally named metastin after its ability to prevent the spread of cancer (metastasis).

-It is not yet clear if having too much kisspeptin is good or bad, but a few small studies have linked high levels of kisspeptin during childhood to cases of (early) precocious puberty.
+It is not yet clear whether having too much kisspeptin is good or bad, but a few small studies have linked high levels of kisspeptin during childhood to cases of (early) precocious puberty.
 More research is now needed to determine if this is the case.

-Adolescents who have faulty kisspeptin signalling fail to undergo puberty (hypogonadotrophic hypogonadism) although this is a rare condition.
+Adolescents who have faulty kisspeptin signalling fail to undergo puberty (hypogonadotrophic hypogonadism), although this is a rare condition.